japila-books/spark-sql-internals/docs/spark-sql-properties.md

 Use [SQLConf.limitScaleUpFactor](SQLConf.md#limitScaleUpFactor) method to access the current value.

-| [[spark.sql.optimizer.excludedRules]] *spark.sql.optimizer.excludedRules*

-Comma-separated list of optimization rule names that should be disabled (excluded) in the [logical query optimizer](catalyst/Optimizer.md#spark.sql.optimizer.excludedRules).
-The optimizer will log the rules that have indeed been excluded.

-Default: `(empty)`

-NOTE: It is not guaranteed that all the rules in this configuration will eventually be excluded, as some rules are necessary for correctness.

-Use [SQLConf.optimizerExcludedRules](SQLConf.md#optimizerExcludedRules) method to access the current value.

 | [[spark.sql.optimizer.inSetConversionThreshold]] *spark.sql.optimizer.inSetConversionThreshold*

 *(internal)* The threshold of set size for `InSet` conversion.